Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/05_Exercises_1.md

         The output may look a little strange as it mentions `init-lumi` as one of the modules that you can load.
         That is because this tool is available even outside `CrayEnv` or the LUMI stacks.
-But this command also shows a long help test telling you how to use this module (though it does assume some familiarity with how X11 graphics work on Linux).
+But this command also shows a long help text telling you how to use this module (though it does assume some familiarity with how X11 graphics work on Linux).

-        Note that if there is only a single version on the system, as is the case for the course in May 2023, the `module spider VNC` command without specific version or correct module name will already display the help information.
+        Note that if there is only a single version on the system, as is the case for the course in September 2023, the `module spider VNC` command without specific version or correct module name will already display the help information.